 Well, surprise!
-My first cookbook, Peanut Butter Comfort: Recipes for Breakfasts, Brownies, Cakes, Cookies, Candies, and Frozen Treats Featuring America’s Favorite Spread, is now available for pre-order on Amazon, and will be in stores May 1.
+My first cookbook, Peanut Butter Comfort: Recipes for Breakfasts, Brownies, Cakes, Cookies, Candies, and Frozen Treats Featuring America’s Favorite Spread

 The book features more than 100 recipes and they all use peanut butter.
 Yes, there’s peanut butter in every single recipe.
 I cannot even tell you how much peanut butter I went through in 2012.
 I was literally buying it by the gallon while recipe testing.

 In some recipes, peanut butter is bold and in your face like in old-fashioned peanut butter cookies.

 And in other recipes, it’s subtle, hardly noticeable, and binds ingredients or lends moisture to biscuit dough.